Get early access to listings that match your criteria

 Never miss an opportunity again.
 Our personalized alerts notify you instantly.

-…By Agence Mercure Languedoc-provence
+…By Agence Mercure Poitou-charentes-vendée

 This magnificent near 900 sqm chateau with over 1500 sqm outbuildings is in an unspoilt environment 15 km from Poitiers.
 Set in leafy grounds crossed by a little river and featuring a mirror water feature, it was built in the 16th century and subsequently extended in the 18th and 19th centuries.
 Accessed by means of a superb drive and boasting an elegant neo-classical façade, it includes magnificent living and reception rooms commanding open views of the park, as well as 16 bedrooms.
 The chateau’s interior has been meticulously renovated.
 With numerous outbuildings including a chapel, and a covered swimming pool.
 Great potential for a tourist or events-based activity.